Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Methods

-where $N$ is the number of observations, and $\text{SNR}_1$ is the signal-to-noise ratio (SNR) of a single observation.
+where $N$ is the number of observations (each corresponding to a single transit or eclipse event), and $\text{SNR}_1$ is the signal-to-noise ratio (SNR) of a single observation.
 The signal is derived from the amplitude ($A_\mathrm{p}$) of spectral features in transit spectra, approximated by:

 Here, $R_\mathrm{p}$ and $R_\mathrm{s}$ represent the planetary and stellar radii, respectively, and $z$ denotes atmospheric thickness.
 The atmospheric thickness is typically estimated as $nH$, with $n$ ranging from 3 to 5 for hydrogen/helium (H$_2$/He)-dominated atmospheres.
 The scale height $H$ is defined by: